-On June 12, 2001 (the "Petition Date"), Reliance Group Holdings, Inc. (together with its successor, designee and/or any liquidating trustee appointed under the RGH Plan, "RGH") and Reliance Financial Services Corporation, its wholly-owned subsidiary ("RFSC" or the "Debtor", and together with RGH and their subsidiaries, the "Company"), each filed a voluntary petition for relief under Chapter 11 of Title 11 of the United States Code, as amended (the "Bankruptcy Code"), with the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court").
-On that same date, the bankruptcy case of RFSC (the "Chapter 11 Case" and, together with the Chapter 11 Case, the "Cases") were consolidated for administrative and procedural purposes.
+On June 12, 2001 (the "Petition Date"), Reliance Financial Services Corporation ("RFSC" or the "Debtor") and its parent corporation, Reliance Group Holdings, Inc. (together with its successor, designee and/or any liquidating trustee appointed under the RGH Plan, "RGH" and together with RFSC and their subsidiaries, the "Company"), each filed a voluntary petition for relief under Chapter 11 of Title 11 of the United States Code, as amended (the "Bankruptcy Code"), with the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court").
+On that same date, the bankruptcy case of RFSC (the "Chapter 11 Case") and the bankruptcy case of RGH (the "RGH Chapter 11 Case" and, together with the Chapter 11 Case, the "Cases") were consolidated for administrative and procedural purposes.

-On June 22, 2001, the United States Trustee appointed the Official Unsecured Bank Committee (the "Bank Committee") and the Official Unsecured Creditors' Committee (the "Unsecured Creditors' Committee" and together with the Bank Committee, the "Committees") in the Cases.
+On June 22, 2001, the United States Trustee appointed the Official Unsecured Bank Committee (the "Bank Committee") and the Official Unsecured Creditors' Committee (the "Creditors' Committee" and together with the Bank Committee, the "Committees") in the Cases.
 The Bank Committee is comprised of holders of debt constituting a majority of the aggregate principal amount outstanding under the revolving credit facility and term loan agreement, dated as of November 1, 1993, amended and restated as of April 25, 1995 and as amended and/or modified through the Petition Date, among, inter alia, RFSC and certain financial institutions (as amended, the "Bank Credit Agreement").
 See "Restructuring - The Chapter 11 Case."
+The Creditors' Committee is comprised of holders of debt of RGH and the Debtor.

-This Disclosure Statement, the appendices hereto and the accompanying forms of ballots are submitted pursuant to Section 1125 of the Bankruptcy Code by the Bank Committee.
+This Disclosure Statement, the appendices hereto, and the accompanying forms of ballots are submitted by the Creditors' Committee pursuant to Section 1125 of the Bankruptcy Code.

-This Disclosure Statement describes the terms of the restructuring of RFSC (the "Restructuring") to be accomplished through the proposed first amended plan of reorganization described herein (the "Plan").
-A prior plan was filed by the Bank Committee with the Bankruptcy Court on April 27, 2004, but was not solicited for confirmation.
+This Disclosure Statement describes the terms of the restructuring of RFSC (the "Restructuring") to be accomplished through the proposed plan of reorganization described herein (the "Plan").
+This is the first plan of reorganization filed by the Creditors' Committee, but a prior plan of reorganization was filed (along with amendments thereto) by the Bank Committee with the Bankruptcy Court .
+See "Bank Committee Plan and Disclosure Statement."
 A copy of the Plan is attached hereto as Appendix A.